-On behalf of consumers, Nico represented a plaintiff in In Re ConAgra Foods Inc. over its claims that Wesson-brand vegetable oils are 100 percent natural.
+On behalf of consumers, Nico represented a plaintiff in In Re ConAgra Foods Inc., over misleading claims that Wesson-brand vegetable oils are 100% natural.

 An accomplished speaker, Nico has given numerous presentations to investors on topics related to corporate fraud, wrongdoing, and waste and has also discussed socially responsible investments for public pension funds including at a roundtable called “The Impact of Non-U.S. Securities Actions and the Rise of ESG Litigation on Dutch Investors.”
-He is also an active member of the National Association of Public Pension Plan Attorneys (NAPPA).
+He is also an active member of the National Association of Public Pension Plan Attorneys.

 Nico earned his Juris Doctor from Tulane University Law School, where he completed a two-year externship with the Honorable Kurt D. Engelhardt of the United States District Court for the Eastern District of Louisiana.
 He received his bachelor's degree from the University of Florida.